Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Northern Lights Songs

 Naturally, there are endless examples of native songs that reference to the aurora.
 There are fewer songs from modern times.
-Many in the U.K. will be familiar with the 1978 single by Renaissance called “Northern Lights.”
+Many in the U.K. will be familiar with Renaissance’s 1978 single “Northern Lights.”
 This song spent 11 weeks in the charts, peaking at No. 10.
 However, while the track may conjure up images of the spectacular swirling aurora in the sky, it is thought that the “northern lights” in the lyrics indeed refer to the lights of Northern England, as seen from a plane departing for America.

 Other Northern Lights References